CovertLab/WholeCellEcoliRelease/README.md

 DESC="Example run of nutrient shifts."
 VARIANT="nutrient_time_series" FIRST_VARIANT_INDEX=1 LAST_VARIANT_INDEX=1 python runscripts/fw_queue.py
 ```

-### Using an interactive session to run a Fireworks workflow
+### Using an interactive session to run a FireWorks workflow

 After queuing your simulation(s), to run them in an interactive session, run: